 With the exceptions of babies and very young children, most everyone can take advantage of the insect repellents that are on the market today.
 The EPA-registered list of repellent products currently include active ingredients such as DEET and oil of lemon eucalyptus.
 There are also repellents that contain permethrin and are exclusively for use on clothing and shoes, camping gear, and mosquito nets, but are not for use on skin.

 Although it’s uncomfortable, covering up with long-sleeved shirts and long pants when you’re headed outdoors is an excellent way to protect yourself.

-After more than 40 years of serving customers in our warm, humid region, we know mosquitoes!
+After 50 years of serving customers in our warm, humid region, we know mosquitoes!
 Our mosquito control services can give you the pest-free yard you’ve always wanted and help keep you, your family, and your pets safe from these biting insects.

 Here’s why Turner Pest Control should be your first choice for protection from mosquitoes:

 Don’t wait to find out how affordable professional mosquito control can be!
 Schedule your free inspection and no-obligation estimate by calling us at 800-225-5305 or contacting us online.